traefik-workshops/traefik-hub-gitops/README.md

 k3d delete cluster traefik-hub-gitops
 ```

-You may also want to delete agent in Traefik Hub UI.
+You may also want to delete the agent in Traefik Hub UI.

 ## License